yugabyte/platform-go-client/docs/DrConfigSetTablesForm.md

 NewDrConfigSetTablesFormWithDefaults instantiates a new DrConfigSetTablesForm object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutoIncludeIndexTables

+`func (o *DrConfigSetTablesForm) GetAutoIncludeIndexTables() bool`

+GetAutoIncludeIndexTables returns the AutoIncludeIndexTables field if non-nil, zero value otherwise.

+### GetAutoIncludeIndexTablesOk

+`func (o *DrConfigSetTablesForm) GetAutoIncludeIndexTablesOk() (*bool, bool)`

+GetAutoIncludeIndexTablesOk returns a tuple with the AutoIncludeIndexTables field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoIncludeIndexTables

+`func (o *DrConfigSetTablesForm) SetAutoIncludeIndexTables(v bool)`

+SetAutoIncludeIndexTables sets AutoIncludeIndexTables field to given value.

+### HasAutoIncludeIndexTables

+`func (o *DrConfigSetTablesForm) HasAutoIncludeIndexTables() bool`

+HasAutoIncludeIndexTables returns a boolean if a field has been set.

 ### GetBootstrapParams